habitat-sh/on-prem-builder/on-prem-docs/separating-backend-services.md

 ```

 ### Connecting to Minio server node
-Now that your Minio server is up and running on its own node, it is crucial to know how to connect your other backend and frontend nodes to it.
+Now that your Minio server is up and running on its own node, it is crucial to know how to connect your frontend nodes to it.
 The `MINIO_ENDPOINT` in the bldr.env file has to be mapped to the Node where the Minio server is running.
 You can then access the Minio UI using the `MINIO_ENDPOINT` URL.